segmentio/segment-docs/src/connections/destinations/catalog/actions-twilio-messaging/index.md

 ### Create the Twilio Messaging destination

+To create the Twilio Messaging destination:
-1. From your Segment workspace's [Destination catalog page](https://app.segment.com/goto-my-workspace/destinations/catalog){:target="_blank”} search for "Twilio Messaging".
+1. From your Segment workspace's [Destination catalog page](https://app.segment.com/goto-my-workspace/destinations/catalog){:target="_blank”} search for *Twilio Messaging*.
-2. Select the Twilio Messaging tile and click **Add Destination**.
+2. Select the *Twilio Messaging* and click **Add Destination**.
 3. Select an existing Source to connect to Twilio Messaging.
 4. On the Settings page, provide the **Twilio Account SID**, **Twilio API Key SID** and **Twilio API Key Secret** values.
-5. Enable the Destination then click the **Save Changes** button.
+5. Enable the Destination then click **Save Changes**.

 ### Configure the Send message mapping